-Electromagnetic radiation encompasses a wide range of wavelengths and frequencies, including visible light, radio, microwaves and X-rays.
+Electromagnetic radiation, found in a wide range of wavelengths and frequencies in the electromagnetic spectrum, includes visible light, radio, television signals, microwaves and X-rays.
 Generally, radiation with wavelengths much shorter than visible light have enough energy to strip electrons from atoms.
 Scientists call this ionizing radiation.
 In general, the shorter the wavelength, the greater the danger to living things.
 Although longer wavelengths also have their hazards, very short wavelengths, such as X-rays and gamma rays, can easily damage living tissue.

 Ultraviolet, or UV, light gets its name from the fact that its wavelengths are shorter than violet visible light.
 Its wavelengths lie in the range of 10 to 350 nanometers and come in several bands, such as UVA and UVB.
 The sunlight that reaches the Earth’s surface has naturally-occurring amounts of UV.
 Too much can cause sunburn, skin cancer, and retinal damage.
 Hospitals use shorter-wavelength UV to kill germs in the air, and sewer treatment plants use it to kill bacteria in liquid waste.
 Light from a germicidal UV lamp can cause blindness if you look directly at it.
 Because it has longer wavelengths than X-rays, UV causes less damage to tissue, but even so, it is still not completely safe.